-Libraries Transforming Communities (LTC): Models for Change is an initiative of the American Library Association (ALA) and the National Coalition for Dialogue & Deliberation (NCDD).
+Through Libraries Transforming Communities (LTC): Models for Change, a two-year ALA initiative with the National Coalition for Dialogue & Deliberation (NCDD), library professionals may participate in the workshop free of charge.

 LTC: Models for Change Series 3 highlights dialogue and deliberation models most useful for public libraries serving small and rural communities.
 (Learn more about our earlier offerings, Series 1 for public libraries serving large or urban communities or Series 2 for academic libraries.)